 All Associate degree and Career Technical Certificate graduates are required to participate in graduate assessments held every spring.
 Diplomas and transcripts will not be released until required assessments are completed

 Specific degree and certificate requirements are listed in the college catalog and can also be obtained from the Registrar's Office, the Admissions Office, or an advisor.

 Graduation with Honors

-"Graduation with Honors" shall be determined by the following grade points as accumulated on a student's cumulative earned Grade Point Average (GPA) through the semester prior to graduation:
+"Graduation with Honors" is based on a student's cumulative earned Grade Point Average (GPA) through the semester prior to graduation:

-The final semester grades are calculated in the final GPA for the purpose of graduation with honors which will then be recorded on the student's Official Transcript.Students who are designated as Honor Graduates (at least a 3.5 GPA) may wear Honor Cords at the graduation ceremony.
+The final semester grades are calculated in the final GPA for the purpose of graduation with honors which will then print on the student's Official Transcript.Students who are designated as Honor Graduates (at least a 3.5 GPA) may wear Honor Cords in the graduation ceremony.